- Introduction to Kali Linux on Raspberry Pi 4B

 Required Hardware

-- Raspberry Pi 4B (2GB, 4GB, or 8GB RAM)
+- Raspberry Pi 4B (2GB, 4GB, or 8GB RAM variants)

-- microSD card (32GB minimum, Class 10 recommended)
+- MicroSD card (minimum 32GB, Class 10 recommended)

-- Micro HDMI cable
+- Micro HDMI cable for display

 - USB keyboard and mouse